-A one mile path straight up the valley crosses under the chairlifts.
+A 1-mile path straight up the valley crosses under the chairlifts.
 The dog and kid friendly path slowly climbs alongside small streams.
 Wildflowers bloom in June and July.
-Blueberries, mossberries, crowberries and cranberries blanket the area starting in August; the valley is prime picking territory for berries in late summer.
+Blueberries, mossberries, crowberries, and cranberries blanket the area starting in August; the valley is prime picking territory for berries in late summer.
 Sharp-eyed and eared visitors might also spot ground squirrels and their burrows along the way.

 To the north, Mount Gordon Lyon grants a better look at the community of Eagle River and Anchorage, as well as Denali views on clear days.
 It's not quite as tall as Rendezvous, but anticipate a climb and plan for at least 4 miles round trip, depending on route.

 The surrounding peaks also offer a glimpse of a Cold War relic.
-A military missile site once topped the nearby mountains on the edge of Fort Richardson. a preservation group offers a few special tours annually.
+A military missile site once topped the nearby mountains on the edge of Joint Base Elmendorf-Richardson. a preservation group offers a few special tours annually.
 Hikers should obey all posted signs and avoid crossing into the installation inadvertently.